devcoditor/EditorX/README.md

-# WYSIWYG is based on Brackets
+# EditorX is based on Brackets

 Brackets is a modern open-source code editor for HTML, CSS and JavaScript that is  *built* in HTML, CSS and JavaScript.